FHU/2023-os-memes/_posts/2023-04-03-LTsoccer-concurrency_and_threads-meme.md

 ---
-title:
+title: Critical_Section
-author:
+author: lt
-image:
+image: OSCh26.jpg
-chapter:
+chapter: 26
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Only one thread should run the critical section at a time.
+Otherwise it will mess it up.